ajbowen249/GoTutorial/README.md

     fmt.Println("Done!")
 }
 ```
 The first thing you'll notice is the `go` keyword.
 Threads in Go are called *goroutines*.
 Unlike many languages, You don't get handles to threads to join on.
 To run a new thread, all you need to do is `go someFunction()`. *Goroutine*s always operate on a function call, which is why we need the extra `()` at the end of the function literals in the example above.
 When we examine what this program does, we see that we have two threads operating on the same `i` variable, so we mutex around accessing it as you would expect, though I did make a special `lock` function for convenience.
 When we run this, it will print each value of `i` a non-deterministic number of times from 0 to 9.
-Let's re-write this using a new mechanism called a `chan`nel:
+Let's re-write this using a new mechanism:
 ```go
 package main